sbowman/migrations/README.md

 this is not desirable, break up your commands into separate, ordered migrations, and run each with `/async`.

+The migrations will wait until all the SQL commands in an asynchronous migration have completed before moving to the next migration file.
+In other words, multiple async migration files are guaranteed to run in order as a whole, but individual commands within each migration file will be run in a non-determinstic order.

 To watch for asynchronous failures in the logs, filter for `SQL command "..." failed asynchronously`, followed by the error message.